marconivr/2020-2022-T-CI/README.md

 ## :eyes: How can I use this repo? :eyes:
 If you want to understand the main action to use GitHub you can read [this Blog article](https://www.castellanidavide.it/blog/funzioni-github-basilari-articolo-realizzato-per-le-repository-scolastiche/) and don't forgot to subscribe :smile:.

-## :sos: Have you get any question? :sos:
+## :sos: Do you have any question? :sos:
 Write it [here](https://github.com/CastellaniDavide/school_repo/discussions).